Keeping a Production Notebook

-The production notebook is your Bible/Torah/Qur’an for the project.
-It is a repository for pre-production info, it is vital for the production, and it serves as a crucial archive after the production is complete.
+The production notebook is your all-in-one repository for the project.
+It organizes preproduction info, it is vital during the production, and it serves as a crucial archive after the production is complete.
 The production notebook resides with the project’s producer.
 It is his/her responsibility to assemble it, but it is the responsibility of all crew personnel to provide the materials they are charged with generating, in a timely and professional manner.

 A 2" 3-ring binder with plastic tabs is recommended.
 The production notebook will be turned in at the end of the semester for evaluation and grading.

 Production Notebook Materials